 Not to sound like a grandparent, but back in those days Walt Disney World was much different than as we know it today.
 Prior to the opening of EPCOT Center in the early 1980’s, there was one theme park, the Magic Kingdom, and only a handful of themed resorts on property.
 The Golf Resort (now called Shades of Green) opened in 1973.
 Roughly a month after the grand opening of WDW in 1971 the Fort Wilderness Resort and Campground opened, and in 1975 Disney’s Lake Buena Vista Shopping Village (now called Disney Springs) opened at the edge of Walt Disney World’s property miles away from the Magic Kingdom Resort area.

 During the early years, WDW Guests purchased books of tickets valid for the varying levels of thrills its attractions and shows offered.
-The famed A through E-tickets, now used as theme park thrill level nomenclature, allowed Guests to experience varying types of attractions and experiences throughout the Magic Kingdom park’s six distinct themed areas.
+The famed A through E-tickets, now used as theme park thrill level nomenclature in the theme park design business, allowed Guests to experience varying types of attractions and experiences throughout the Magic Kingdom park’s six distinct themed areas.

 Guests, during the inaugural year of the Magic Kingdom could experience many things, however several of the modern day attractions in that park did not exist that year.
 For example, the famed Pirates of the Caribbean attraction in Adventuerland and Space Mountain in Tomorrowland did not come about until 1973 and 1975 respectfully.
 The Walt Disney World Railroad Frontierland train station didn’t open until 1972 with the adjacent Tom Sawyer’s Island not welcoming Guests until 1973.
 Over in Tomorrowland Guests wouldn’t be able to experience Walt Disney’s Carousel of Progress and the People Mover (now called the Tomorrowland Transit Authority) until 1975.
 On the horizon, in the coming decade, Guests will be presented with a whole new take on the future.